Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Calculation of the constants Gamma kl

 \subsection{Values of the constants}

 In this section, we write down the values of the constants for the six uncoiled algebras.
 The relations \eqref{eq:Gamma.kL.Fourier} and \eqref{eq:Gamma.odd}, along with the kernel functions computed in \cref{sec:kernel}, uniquely fix $\Gamma_{1,\ell}$ from the known values of $\Gamma_{-1,\ell}$ and $\Gamma_{0,\ell}$.
 This then allows us to solve for $\Gamma_{2,\ell}$, and so on.
 The derivation at every step is tedious yet straightforward, as it only involves evaluating a number of geometric series.
-Here, we first give the expressions for $\Gamma_{k,\ell}$ for the smallest values of $k$, and then conjecture the general closed-form formulas for arbitrary values of $k$.
-Using our computer program, we have checked that these conjectures satisfy the linear relations \eqref{eq:Gamma.constraint} and \eqref{eq:extra.Gamma.constraint}, for sizes up to $n = 20$.
+Here, we first give the expressions for $\Gamma_{k,\ell}$ for the smallest values of $k$.
+This allowed us to conjecture the general closed-forms for arbitrary values of $k$, which we then were able to prove in \cref{Sec:proof.closed.form} by showing that they satisfy the recurrence relation of \cref{Prop.const.rel}.

 Before proceeding, let us recall that the $q$-factorials and $q$-binomials are given by \be [\kappa]! = \prod_{j=1}^{\kappa}[j], \qquad \left[ \right] = \frac{[\kappa]!}{[\tau]![\kappa-\tau]!}. \ee